railsware/mailtrap-nodejs/README.md

 Quickly integrate Mailtrap with your Node.js app.

-Currently with this SDK you can:
+Currently, with this SDK you can:
 - Email API/SMTP
   - Send an email (Transactional and Bulk streams)
-  - Send an email with a Template
+  - Send an email with a template
   - Send a batch of emails (Transactional and Bulk streams)
 - Email Sandbox (Testing)
   - Send an email